Skip to main content

 What is Burnout and How Does it Differ from Depression?

-Burnout has become a common word in our modern lexicon with people using this term in a broad sense to describe their general experience of stress at work.
+Burnout has become a common term in our modern lexicon, with people using it in a broad sense to describe their general experience of stress at work.
 Although not classified as a medical condition with diagnostic criteria like other mental health conditions, burnout does have a specific definition based on extensive research.
 The World Health Organization (WHO) describes burnout as an “occupational phenomenon” resulting from chronic workplace stress that has not been successfully managed.
-Burnout is beyond feeling bummed out or having a bad day at work and doesn’t happen overnight.
+Burnout is more than just feeling bummed out or having a bad day at work; it doesn’t happen overnight.
 It slowly creeps up on us, albeit with some warning signs.
-Burnout most commonly results when there is an imbalance between demands and resources at work or conflict between personal and organizational values.
+Burnout most commonly results when there is an imbalance between the demands and resources at work, or a conflict between personal and organizational values.
 In particular, burnout is conceptualized as the final stage of breakdown in one’s ability to adapt to the demand/resource mismatch or values conflict.
 Symptoms of burnout represent not only the presence of negative emotions but also the absence of positive ones.
 Researchers have defined burnout as having three components (Schaufeli et al., 2009):

-1. Exhaustion: This refers to the feelings of being emotionally drained and physically overextended; the individual is lacking energy and mood is low.
+1. Exhaustion refers to the feelings of being emotionally drained and physically overextended, characterized by an individual's lack of energy and a low mood.

-2. Cynicism: This refers to a distant and callous attitude toward one’s job wherein a person is de-motivated and withdraws from his or her work.
+2. Cynicism refers to a distant and callous attitude toward one’s job, where a person becomes demotivated and withdraws from their work.

-3. Inefficacy: This refers to a lack of professional efficacy and includes feelings of inadequacy and incompetence associated with loss of self-confidence.
+3. Inefficacy refers to a lack of professional efficacy, encompassing feelings of inadequacy and incompetence that are often associated with a loss of self-confidence.

 In layman’s terms, people who are experiencing burnout describe this state in the following statements (Kristensen et al., 2005; Maslach et al., 1996):